Jaume Grau

-Jaume Grau Ciscar (born 5 May 1997) is a Spanish professional footballer who plays as a midfielder for Liga Portugal club AVS.
+Jaume Grau Ciscar (born 5 May 1997) is a Spanish professional footballer who plays as a midfielder for Chinese Super League club Shanghai Port, on loan from Tianjin Jinmen Tiger.

 Club career

 Born in Tavernes de la Valldigna, Valencian Community, Grau joined Real Madrid's youth setup in 2013, from Valencia CF. On 22 July 2016, after finishing his formation, he was loaned to Segunda División B side CDA Navalcarnero, for one year.

 Grau made his senior debut on 21 August 2016, playing the last 14 minutes in a 2–0 home win against SD Amorebieta.
 The following July, after contributing with 25 appearances during the campaign, he returned to Los Blancos and was assigned to the reserves also in the third division; on 20 October 2017, he extended his contract until 2019.

 On 9 July 2019, Grau signed a three-year contract with La Liga side CA Osasuna, and was immediately loaned to CD Lugo in Segunda División for the season.
 He made his professional debut on 17 August, starting in a 0–0 home draw against Extremadura UD.

 On 24 August 2020, Grau moved abroad with Primeira Liga side C.D.
 Tondela, after agreeing to a one-year loan deal.
 Upon returning, he made his debut in the Spanish top tier on 18 September 2021, replacing Darko Brašanac in a 2–0 away win over Deportivo Alavés.

 On 19 January 2022, Grau signed a three-and-a-half-year contract with Real Zaragoza in the second division.
 On 22 August, he terminated his link with the club.

-On 22 August 2024, Gray joined Liga Portugal 2 club AVS.
+On 22 August 2024, Grau joined Liga Portugal 2 club AVS.
+On 14 February 2026, the club announced Gray's departure and he is joining Chinese Super League club Tianjin Jinmen Tiger.

+On 23 July 2026, Grau was loaned out to Chinese Super League club Shanghai Port as AFC Champions League foreign player.